 OTT is working with partners, IMPACTO Consulting, the International Development Research Center (IDRC), and FinDev Canada to generate the necessary evidence and building blocks for a long term initiative.

-- Read our concept note: Think tanks and impact investing: is there an opportunity? (read the concept note summary)
+- Concept note: Think tanks and impact investing: is there an opportunity? (or the summary)

-- Read our report: Beyond a research agenda for think tanks and impact investing: fostering the impact investing ecosystems in emerging markets
+- Report: Beyond a research agenda for think tanks and impact investing: fostering the impact investing ecosystems in emerging markets

-- Read the summary of the project findings: A guide for greater engagement between think tanks and the impact investment – or a shorter version of the project findings
+- Project findings: A guide for greater engagement between think tanks and the impact investment (or a summary)

 The objectives of this initiative are: